 If the performance deficiency discussed at the IFRB is not approved, determine what is required for approval, next steps, and document who is to complete the action.
 Determine if communication with the licensee is required to complete any of the actions developed.

 If the performance deficiency discussed at the IFRB is approved, the IFRB Chair shall contact the respective licensee’s senior management to inform them of the region’s decision to move forward with conducting a DRE and/or a Planning SERP.
 The IFRB Chair shall advise licensee management that all subsequent management level communications on the finding should be coordinated through the IFRB Chair.
+The IFRB Worksheet should guide this discussion along with supplemental information, as necessary, provide by regional staff.

 IFRB Documentation Retention

+This section applies to both IFRB Worksheets and SIF Worksheets.
+Worksheets are non-public because they contain pre-decisional enforcement information.

-Once the IFRB is completed, the Worksheet should be treated as a record of the IFRB, entered into ADAMS, and not further edited.
+Once the IFRB/SIF is completed, the Worksheet should be treated as a record of the IFRB/SIF, entered into ADAMS, and not further edited.
+Submit the approved and finalized Worksheet in the native application (e.g., MS Word) to the Document Processing Center to be declared as an Official Agency Record.
+This also applies to Worksheets associated with issues that will not move forward with a SERP.
 If a Follow-up IFRB is held, it should have its own IFRB Worksheet.
 Worksheets should be included in the information provided to SERP members ahead of a SERP or PRCR.

+The region is responsible for entering the IFRB Worksheet into ADAMS.
+NSIR is responsible for entering the SIF Worksheet into ADAMS.

+For retrievability and accountability, the Worksheet should be profiled as follows: